- Rent Control / Increase Limitations. Alabama landlords can raise the rent at the end of the lease, but they may not do so without reason.

 Although the state of Alabama provides no guidance regarding the amount a landlord may charge in late fees, he/she may not impose such fees on his/her tenant unless they are disclosed in the lease.

-A maximum of $30 may be added to outstanding rent when a check is returned (Section 8-8-15).
+A maximum of $30 may be added to outstanding rent when a check is returned (AL. Code § 8-8-15).

-There is no rent control in the state of Alabama.
+According to AL Code § 11-80-8.1 (2019), there is no rent control laws for leasing private property in the state of Alabama.